aarnphm/aarnphm.github.io/content/dump/papers/index.md

 title: papers.
 ---

 A somewhat local cache of all papers I've read.
-This is also the Zotero library.
+This is one source of my Zotero library.

 - [[dump/papers/Nietzsche the Kantian Self and Eternal Recurrence.pdf|Nietzsche the Kantian Self and Eternal Recurrence]]
 - [[dump/papers/Fashion and the Homospectatorial Look.pdf|Fashion and the Homospectatorial Look]]